Information Management and Technology

 Learning and Development

-The TSRA’s employees attended internal and external learning and development courses throughout 2015-2016.
-This included programme and project management training, career development training, cultural awareness training, fraud awareness training, accredited relevant university studies and various other learning and development courses.
+The TSRA’s employees attended internal and external learning and development courses throughout 2017-2018.
+This included programme and project management training, career development training, cultural awareness training, fraud awareness training, accredited relevant university studies and various other courses.

 As part of their induction, all new TSRA employees complete the Australian Public Service Commission’s online induction programme.
-In addition, all TSRA employees with a requirement for field travel as part of their role complete helicopter underwater escape training.
+In addition, all TSRA employees who are required to travel as part of their role complete helicopter underwater escape training.

 The TSRA Performance Development Programme informs the learning and development required by staff and supports them in achieving the best outcomes possible for them as TSRA employees and as people.

-The TSRA has a work health and safety management system.
-There were two notifications made to Comcare under the Work Health and Safety Act 2011 (Cth) during the year arising from undertakings by the TSRA.
+The TSRA has a Work Health and Safety Management System.
+One notification was made to Comcare under the Work Health and Safety Act 2011 (Cth) during the year, arising from undertakings by the TSRA.

 There were no investigations conducted during the year relating to undertakings carried out by the TSRA and there were no notices given to the TSRA during the year under the Comcare legislation.

-The TSRA has in place a Preventing Bullying and Harassment Policy and two trained Harassment Contact Officers are available to provide employee support.
-The TSRA engages lngeus Australia Pty Ltd trading as Assure Programs (ACN 152 509 37) to provide Employee Assistance Programme services to all employees where required.
+The TSRA also has in place a Bullying and Harassment Policy, and two trained harassment contact officers are available to provide employee support.
+The TSRA engages lngeus Australia Pty Ltd trading as Assure Programs (ACN 152 509 37) to provide Employee Assistance Programme services to employees where required.

 Workplace Consultative Arrangements